colin-mccarthy/Ansible-Playbooks-for-Junos/README.md

 To use Ansible on Juniper devices you need to enable the netconf service on your Juniper device with this command.

-'''# set system services netconf ssh'''
+'set system services netconf ssh'

 Also I recommend you upgrade to Ansible 2.3 to resolve any issues or bugs you might run into.

-Best Practices:
+Good Practices:

 Always name your playbooks with a .yml at the end.
 This is required if you ever want to use your playbooks with Ansible Tower.
-(So you might as well start off with a naming convention that is "scalable" to use with Tower.)